-On January 21, 2014, our Board of Directors approved the grant to each of Dr. Zsebo, Ms. Laba, Mr. Rudy and Mr. Wiklund of options to purchase 134,000, 30,900, 30,900 and 20,400 shares of common stock, respectively, which were granted effective upon the execution and delivery of the underwriting agreement dated January 29, 2014 for our initial public offering, at a per share exercise price equal to \$8.00 per share (the price per share at which our common stock was sold to the public in our initial public offering).
-Each of these option grants vest and become exercisable over a four-year period subject to the named executive officer's continued service with us.
+On December 5, 2014, the Compensation Committee approved the grant to each of Dr. Zsebo, Mr. Cleveland and Ms. Reed of options to purchase 275,000, 140,000 and 72,000 shares of common stock, respectively.
+Each of these options was granted effective as of January 1, 2015 as an annual refresh grant.
+Each of these option grants vests and becomes exercisable over a four-year period following the grant date subject to the named executive officer's continued service with us and has an exercise price per share equal to the closing price of our stock on the grant date.